n8n-io/n8n-docs/docs/hosting/external-storage.md

 !!! info "Feature availability"
 	* Available on Self-hosted Enterprise plans
-	* If you want access to this feature on Cloud Enterprise, contact us
+	* If you want access to this feature on Cloud Enterprise, [contact n8n](https://n8n-community.typeform.com/to/y9X2YuGa){:target=_blank .external-link}.

-n8n can externally store binary data produced by workflow executions.
+n8n can store binary data produced by workflow executions externally.
 This feature is useful to avoid relying on the filesystem for storing large amounts of binary data.

-In future, n8n will support external storage for other kinds of data in addition to binary data.
+n8n will introduce external storage for other data types in the future.

 ## Storing n8n's binary data in S3

-n8n can use [AWS S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html) as an external store for binary data produced by workflow executions.
-Other S3-compatible services like Cloudflare R2 and Backblaze B2 may work, but are not officially supported.
+n8n supports [AWS S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html){:target=_blank .external-link} as an external store for binary data produced by workflow executions.
+You can use other S3-compatible services like Cloudflare R2 and Backblaze B2, but n8n doesn't officially support these.

 !!! info "Enterprise-tier feature"
     You will need an [Enterprise license key](/enterprise-key/) for external storage.
 If your license key expires and you remain on S3 mode, the instance will be able to read from, but not write to, the S3 bucket.

 ### Setup

-First, create and configure a bucket following the [official AWS documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-bucket.html).
-You can use the following policy, replacing `<bucket-name>` with the name of the bucket you created.
+Create and configure a bucket following the [AWS documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-bucket.html){:target=_blank .external-link}.
+You can use the following policy, replacing `<bucket-name>` with the name of the bucket you created:

 ```json
 {